navikt/kafka-codelab/README.md

     - shall use the DiceRoll and DiceCount avro schemas
     - can use the rollDices() method below for generating the dice rolls
     - shall produce a new message to the 'dice-rolls' topic for each new dice roll
-* If you get stuck there is a proposed solution in the kafkacodelab project (no.nav.kafkacodelab.DiceRollProducer)
+* If you get stuck there is a proposed solution in the solution branch

 ```@java
 public class DiceRollProducer {